Resonant cavity-QED with chiral flat bands: Effective Jaynes-Cummings dynamics

 For arbitrary couplings $g_k$, we can diagonalize Eq. (\ref{Heff}) to obtain the pair of hybrid light-matter eigenstates

-with eigenvalues $\lambda=\pm\sqrt{\sum_k g_k^2}$.
-Assuming that the lattice has $N$ unit cells (and therefore $N$ flat-band states), the remaining $N-1$ zero-energy eigenstates do not have amplitude on $\ket{e}$ and therefore are absent in the emission dynamics.
+with the Rabi splitting (effective coupling strength) given by $\pm\lambda=\pm\sqrt{\sum_k g_k^2}$.
+Assuming that the lattice has $N$ unit cells (and therefore $N$ flat-band states), the remaining $N-1$ zero-energy eigenstates do not have amplitude on $\ket{e}$ and therefore do not participate in the emission dynamics.
 This can be seen by realizing that the effective Hamiltonian itself describes a bipartite star network, with $\ket{e}$ alone representing the minority sublattice.